This couldn't be farther from the truth.

-Over the years, I have dumped a lot of my personal garbage upon the members of my spiritual family in our small village church.
+Over the years, I have dumped a lot of my personal garbage upon the members of my spiritual family in our small village church and my old friends in the workplace.
 They have been there through a succession of family illnesses and deaths.
 Just one text message and they are all there to stand by me and pray for me.

 No. 2: Humility was what Jesus practiced all His short life on earth.
 Despite being 100% God Who created the massive universe and everything in it, He walked with the downtrodden, was seen in the company of the scums of the earth.
 Except at the wedding in Cana, He was not seen in society functions that boosted one's ego.

 We are not to gloat over our successes, for without Him, we could not have achieved them.